-We are advancing multiple BET inhibitor programs through discovery and early preclinical development that are differentiated from the competing 1st generation BET programs which are in Phase 1 development.
+We are advancing multiple BET inhibitor programs through discovery and early preclinical characterization that are differentiated from the competing 1st generation BET programs which are in Phase 1 development.
 These programs provide us with multiple opportunities for developing a best-in-class BET inhibitor with a potential better efficacy and safety profile:

-- Reversible Pan BET inhibitors: These 2nd generation inhibitors, compared to competing BET inhibitors, have shown better preclinical efficacy, better drug like properties, and are not encumbered by any safety issues unlike competing 1st generation BET inhibitors. - 2.
+- 1. Reversible Pan BET inhibitors: These 2nd generation inhibitors, compared to competing BET inhibitors, have shown better preclinical efficacy, better drug like properties, and a clean pre-clinical safety profile. - 2.
 Covalent BET inhibitors: These inhibitors have sustained effect on cell proliferation and pharmacodynamic modulations compared to reversible inhibitors and have the potential to providing increased efficacy. - 3.
 Bromodomain 1 ("BD1") selective BET inhibitors: These inhibitors only bind to the BD1 domain of BET proteins and are expected to provide novel biology and the potential for a superior efficacy/safety profile.

 In April 2015, we selected a new reversible Pan BET inhibitor clinical development candidate.
 We completed IND enabling studies and filed an IND in December 2015.
-In parallel, we have defined our clinical development strategy which will be focused on targeting patient subsets with high unmet need and those that are most likely to benefit from therapy.
-Zenith will implement a translational medicine approach to our programs as they advance to clinical development.
+In parallel, we have defined our clinical development strategy which initially will focus on targeting metastatic castration-resistant prostate cancer (mCRPC), a patient population with a high unmet need and a population that are most likely to benefit from BET inhibitor therapy.
+Zenith is implementing a translational biology program as part of the initial clinical trial to support further clinical development.
+The program encompasses our in-house pharmacodynamic assay to monitor target engagement in whole blood, correlative biomarkers for insight into mechanism of action and for developing future patient preselection approaches, and immuno-oncology pharmacodynamic markers.